Insolvent town exposes gulf between EU dreams and reality

 A lack of competence is, in some cases, compounded by cronyism and corruption - adding to the EU's reasons for not allocating cash.

-A study by the agency of 2,856 local councillors from all political parties showed almost half of them or their spouses owned private service providers, several of which had been awarded public contracts.
+A study by the agency of 2,856 local councilors from all political parties showed almost half of them or their spouses owned private service providers, several of which had been awarded public contracts. ($1 = 3.3572 Romanian lei)

-* Ultra Petroleum Corp announces $1.2 billion two-tranche offering of senior notes

-* Will convene informal meeting with noteholders on April 17 to update on co’s current position, providing information on Ezra Chapter 11 filing Source text for Eikon: Further company coverage: